|Applies To||RSA Product Set: Security Analytics (10.5.x, 10.6.x), Netwitness for Logs and Network (11.x)|

 Caution: Setting IndexValues keys to very high levels can have a significant impact on performance - It is strongly recommended that no key should be bigger than 5,000,000 and only a handful (if necessary) are set at more than a million.
 If it is believed that there is a need to configure several language keys over 2.5 million, carefully review the keys to determine if there is a better option (such as an application rule or configuring the keys to be "IndexKeys").
 Keys set as "IndexKeys" do not have a valueMax setting as they take up less space in the indexes but come with their own pros and cons which is beyond the scope of this article.

 Contact Netwitness Customer Support with any questions.

-|Notes||In order to check the number of unique values for meta keys within the current index slice check this KB:|
+How to know the number of unique values indexed for a specific meta key in RSA Netwitness discusses how to check the number of unique values for meta keys within the current index slice.